eddycharly/kloops/README.md

 Behind the scene, we leverage [Tekton pipelines](https://github.com/tektoncd/pipeline) to run build pipelines execution.
 The [Tekton dashboard](https://github.com/tektoncd/dashboard) provides pipelines execution and logs visualization.

+## Why KLoops ?

+KLoops was created after working with Prow and Lighthouse for several years.
+Both have limitations that KLoops adresses:
+- Prow was built specifically for Kubernetes and does not apply for general purpose
+- Prow and Lighthouse manage configuration centrally, that makes it difficult to use as a self service
+- Prow supports GitHub only
+- Lighthouse started as a Prow fork and therefore inherited a lot of the Prow limitations, KLoops on the other hand started from scratch
+- Lighthouse was created for Jenkins-X first, KLoops completely abstracts the underlying engine
+- Tekton is reeally powerfull at running pipelines but is unopiniionated, a CICD platform can probably be built with Tekton only but it will require a lot of work
+- Lighthouse lacks user interface

+KLoops was strongly inspired from Prow, Lighthouse and to some extents Tekton.
+It is self service oriented, supports all major scm providers, stores its configuration in a non centralized way and can receive webhooks from all scm providers at the same time (no scm specific deployment).

+All the configuration is stored in Custom Resources and different configuration per team/repository is by nature possible.

+We are planning to support some very advanced network security features to enable full multi tenancy soon.

 ## KLoops philosophy

 The KLoops platform strongly believes in ownership and simplicity of use.
 This mantra is the most important rule that we apply when building KLoops.